A MESSAGE FROM OUR PRESIDENT, SCOTT DIMAURO

 Bret Benack Catherine Burgett Felicia Bernardini

-This past year, sessions featured a wide variety of experts on workplace issues ranging from trends in labor and employment law to addressing challenges related to the opioid crisis, sexual harassment in the workplace, implications of Ohio’s new medical marijuana law, and the impact of the Janus decision on organized labor.
-The COLERA Board has worked hard over the summer to ensure that our upcoming sessions are engaging and presented from a balanced perspective.
+Over the past couple of years, sessions featured a wide variety of experts on workplace issues ranging from trends in labor and employment law to addressing challenges related to the opioid crisis, sexual harassment in the workplace, implications of Ohio’s new medical marijuana law, the threat of active shooters in the workplace, the impact of the Janus decision on organized labor, and workplace implications of federal law passed in response to the COVID-19 crisis.
+The COLERA Board works hard on an ongoing basis to ensure that all of our sessions are engaging and presented from a balanced perspective.

-I hope to see you at the Boathouse this year!
+I hope to see you at our meetings—in-person or virtually—this year!